jarun/buku/README.md

   - Search results are indexed serially.
 This index is different from actual database index of a bookmark reord which is shown within `()` after the URL.
 - Encryption support is manual.
 Database file should be unlocked (`-k`) before using buku and locked (`-l`) afterwards.
 Note that the database file is <i>unecrypted on creation</i>.
 AES256 is used for encryption.
 Optionally specify (`-t`) the number of hash iterations to use to generate key.
 Default is 8 iterations.

-<b>Cmdline help:</b>
+##Cmdline help

-<pre>Usage: buku [OPTIONS] KEYWORDS...
+    Usage: buku [OPTIONS] KEYWORDS...
     Bookmark manager.
 Your private Google.

     Options
       -a URL tag 1, tag 2, ...   add URL as bookmark with comma separated tags -d N                       delete entry at DB index N (from -P output) -D                         delete ALL bookmarks
-  -i N                       insert entry at DB index N, useful to fill deleted index -k                         decrypt (unlock) database file -l                         encrypt (lock) database file -o N                       open URL at DB index N in browser -p N                       show details of bookmark record at DB index N -P                         show all bookmarks along with index from DB -R                         refresh all bookmarks, tags retained -s keyword(s)              search all bookmarks for a (partial) tag or any keyword -S keyword(s)              search all bookmarks for a (partial) tag or all keywords -t N                       use N (> 0) hash iterations to generate key, works with -k, -l -u N                       update entry at DB index N -w                         fetch title info from web, works with -a, -i, -u -x N                       works with -P, N=1: show only URL, N=2: show URL and tag -z                         show debug information
+      -i N                       insert entry at DB index N, useful to fill deleted index -k                         decrypt (unlock) database file
+      -l                         encrypt (lock) database file
+      -o N                       open URL at DB index N in browser -p N                       show details of bookmark record at DB index N -P                         show all bookmarks along with index from DB -R                         refresh all bookmarks, tags retained
+      -s keyword(s)              search all bookmarks for a (partial) tag or any keyword -S keyword(s)              search all bookmarks for a (partial) tag or all keywords -t N                       use N (> 0) hash iterations to generate key, works with -k, -l -u N                       update entry at DB index N -w                         fetch title info from web, works with -a, -i, -u -x N                       works with -P, N=1: show only URL, N=2: show URL and tag -z                         show debug information
-                             you can either add or update or delete in one instance any other option shows help and exits buku
+                                 any other option shows help and exits buku

     Keys
       1-N                        open Nth search result in browser.
-Enter exits buku.</pre>
+Enter exits buku.

 # Examples
 1. <b>Add</b> a new bookmark with tags `linux news` and `open source`: